abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploying-full-stack-clojure-app-with-kamal.md

 - `:api.handler/handler` - application handler with an API Reitit-router based on Ring and middlewares;
 - `:api.server/server` - Jetty server.

 I like the approach of grouping component config options into the `:options` key to avoid mixing them with references to other components.
-We use Malli to validate all config parameters  for each component the system.
+We use Malli to [validate](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/src/clj/api/handler.clj#L51-L60) all config parameters  for each component of the system.

 Here we use [Aero](https://github.com/juxt/aero) to extend the system config with useful data readers.
 There is a `#profile` reader to switch between `dev`, `test`, and `prod`; `#env` for reading environment variables.
 It is extended with Integrant's `#ig/ref` to use components as references in other components.Also, I added [`#free-port`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/src/clj/api/util/system.clj#L26-L29) to pick a free port for the API web server while it's starting in tests.

-In [handler](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/src/clj/api/handler.clj), there are options to enable auto-reloading backend code on any change without restarting the whole system by using `:reloaded?` and `:cache-assets?` options to enable static asset caching in production.
-You can read about the approach for auto-reloading in another [article](https://bogoyavlensky.com/blog/auto-reloading-ring/).
+In [handler](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/src/clj/api/handler.clj), there are options to enable auto-reloading backend code on any change without restarting the whole system by using `:reloaded?`, and `:cache-assets?` options to enable static asset caching in production.
+You can read about the approach for auto-reloading in the [related article](https://bogoyavlensky.com/blog/auto-reloading-ring/).

 During tests, we automatically start the database as a Docker container using Testcontainers' feature [JDBC support](https://java.testcontainers.org/modules/databases/jdbc/#using-postgresql).
 All we need is to add the `tc:` prefix after `jdbc:` in the JDBC URL, and Testcontainers will manage the database container under the hood.
 To speed up tests, we use the `TC_DAEMON=true` parameter in the JDBC URL to reuse the same container for multiple tests.
 This container will be stopped automatically with the JVM shutdown.

 #### Frontend

-On frontend we use [`reitit.frontend.easy/start!`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/7f9e07a3bfc44aaa60323a22d6c13ded2a232dd6/src/cljs/ui/router.cljs#L35) to configure a router on the frontend.
+On the frontend we use [`reitit.frontend.easy/start!`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/7f9e07a3bfc44aaa60323a22d6c13ded2a232dd6/src/cljs/ui/router.cljs#L35) to configure a router.
 To render the main page we use [`re-frame.core/create-root`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/src/cljs/ui/main.cljs#L13) to be able to use recent React versions (=> 18.x).

 To build css for [development](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/Taskfile.yaml#L80-L93) and in [production](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/Dockerfile#L19) we use Tailwind CSS js library directly via `npx`.

 We run Shadow CLJS via clojure cli and [build configuration](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/shadow-cljs.edn) uses `:deps` as a source of all dependencies.
 We also enabled hashing of JavaScript files in the release build.
-To use those hashed JavaScript files in `index.html`, we use the built-in function `shadow.html/copy-file`.
+To use those hashed JavaScript files in `index.html`, we use the existing function [`shadow.html/copy-file`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/3799199d5947a0161e23fa3228fb972ec09ee631/shadow-cljs.edn#L15-L17).
 For CSS, there is no built-in solution, so I added a custom function [`api.util.build/hash-css`](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/src/clj/api/util/build.clj#L31-L46) that adds a hash to the Tailwind CSS CLI output and updates the CSS file in `index.html`.

 ### Build docker image

-I tried to make the [Dockerfile](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/Dockerfile) as simple and transparent as possible, so I don't use Taskfile and mise here.
-I use Alpine as a base image.
-There are two stages in the image:
+The [Dockerfile](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/Dockerfile) is based on Alpine and has two simple stages:

 - Build stage: builds the uberjar with all minified and hashed frontend static files.
 - Result stage: final image with only the uberjar from the previous stage.